IIIF/training/dcmi-workshop/part2/image-api/format.md

 <script src="../viewer.js" >
 </script>

-The format of the image for example `jpg` or `png`.
+The format parameter specifies the format of the image returned, for example `jpg` or `png`.
 The list of images supported by the image server is again listed in the `info.json`.

 <div id="image_api_demo2">
 </div>